We are in the middle of a massive shift in the way people use and buy software.

-Buyers want to self-educate—a 2015 Forrester report found that nearly 75% of B2B buyers now say they’d rather buy through an app or website, rather than a salesperson.
-And personalization is expected—not only are 80% of people more likely to do business with a company that offers personalization, but Salesforce’s 2017 State of Marketing report found that 52% of B2C customers would actually switch brands if they weren’t getting a personalized experience.
+Buyers want to self-educate—2022 research from B2B marketing agency Considered Content found that more than half (53%) of buyers would prefer to buy without any interaction with sales at all.
+And personalization is expected—not only are 80% of people more likely to do business with a company that offers personalization, but a 2020 Adobe study found that 89% of marketers see a positive ROI when they use personalization in their campaigns.
 On top of all that, people now want immediate gratification and quickly give up on products that don’t provide it—for instance, 21% of folks open up a mobile app once and then abandon it completely; by the 90-day benchmark, 71% of app users will have churned completely.

 And by and large, the market is rising to meet these consumer demands.
 It’s easier than ever to start a company—and more companies means more competition.
 Consumers now have access to an ever-growing list of products that can deliver on their expectations.
 The result is an erosion of any remaining user patience for clunky legacy software—people are more willing than ever to ditch products that aren’t meeting their expectations.
-For instance, in their 2019 SaaS Trends report, Blissfully found that the average mid-sized company saw a 39% turnover in their SaaS stack last year.
+What's more, turning over software has been catalyzed by recent economic conditions; a 2023 Report by RevOps, The Impact of an Economic Downturn on the SaaS Industry, found that 67% of survey respondents had their software budgets cut during the year.